How to Declare Independence from Any Destructive Habit

 As we celebrate our nation’s independence, it might be wise to let the spirit of the holiday inspire us to claim our freedom from addiction: the habits that enslave us.
-And hypnosis and self-hypnosis are some of the tools that can help our personal revolution succeed.

-After all, independence is the same concept whether applied to personal dependencies or to the life of a nation.
 If you look closely, you will see that national and personal freedom have some interesting parallels.

 July 4th 1776: Hitting Bottom